Council of Shirakavan: Historical and theological analysis

 The council's decisions consisted solely of canons, numbering 15 in total, with 12 of them taken from a previous union council held in Manazkert in 726.

 To avoid disturbing the Armenian party, the council refrained from using overtly Chalcedonian terms, except in its canons 13 and 14.
 In canon 13, it condemned the Armenian Miaphysites who pretended to accept the Council of Chalcedon for personal gain.
 In canon 14, it addressed the Armenians who might recognize the theological arguments of the Council of Chalcedon, the Second Council of Constantinople, the Third Council of Constantinople, and the Second Council of Nicaea, yet continued to accuse these councils of being Nestorian.

 Canon 14 is seen as an attempt to allow Armenians convinced of the correctness of Chalcedonian positions to be able to join this profession of faith without being condemned by the Armenian Apostolic Church.
 The council is also noted for its influence on the theology of Armenian art.

 The theological interpretation of the council's scope varies among scholars.
 Jean-Pierre Mahé and T.W.
 Greenwood believe that the intended case was the conversion of Miaphysitism to Dyophysitism and not the other way around.
 However, Igor Dorfmann-Lazarev offers a more nuanced view, suggesting that the council aimed to establish a modus vivendi within the Armenian Church, which had been embroiled in significant conflicts between Chalcedonians and Miaphysites.
 Jean-Pierre Mahé does not deny this perspective; he sees it as a form of tolerance, albeit one favoring Byzantine positions, a view shared by T.W.
 Greenwood and K. Maksoudian.

+Anathemas

+The council documents, approved by Patriarch Photios I of Constantinople, included several anathemas, such as the following maintaining the traditional understanding of the Trinity:

+"If anyone does not confess a single nature and the three hypostases of the Holy and life-giving Trinity, the uncaused Father, the Son begotten of the Father, and the Holy Spirit proceeding from their substance, uniform, equal, and common, let him be anathema."